haiaty/neverstoplearning-php/Learn/Infrastructure/php-fpm.md

 Therefore, it is recommended to run the PHP-FPM on socket connections over TCP/IP when you are using the same server for your web server and PHP-FPM.
 If you are using the different servers for your web server and PHP-FPM then the socket connections for PHP-FPM will not work.

+### how to enable status page for fpm and nginx

+In php-fpm config

+vi /etc/php-fpm.d/www.conf
+Search for the status path directive and enable it

+pm.status_path = /status
+Then make sure nginx can call this location.
+In you nginx site config

+vi /etc/nginx/conf.d/mysite.conf
+Add

+location ~ ^/(status|ping)$ {
+     access_log off;
+     #allow 127.0.0.1;
+     #allow 1.2.3.4#your-ip;
+     #deny all;
+     include fastcgi_params;
+     fastcgi_param SCRIPT_FILENAME $document_root$fastcgi_script_name;
+     fastcgi_pass 127.0.0.1:9000;
+ }
+Notice above i have commented out the allow and deny instructions to have the status page enabled from any IP.
+Make sure this is not enabled on productin.
+Now restart both nginx and php-fpm

+sudo service nginx restart
+sudo service php-fpm restart

 ---

 # Resources